- Global Child McGill

 b) a clinic is located within the Institute of Community and Family Psychiatry at the Jewish General Hospital.

-The two clinics provide students with the opportunity to observe and participate in couple therapy research as well as provide external internship sites for graduate student training from the School’s MScA CFT program.
+The two clinics provide students with the opportunity to observe and participate in couple therapy research and to serve as external internship sites for graduate student training in the School’s MScA CFT program.